Plan Your Visit

-The C&O Canal National Historical Park (NHP) contains more than 20,000 acres of historical, natural and recreational treasures.
-The Park is the 16th most visited out of 423 parks in the National Park System, welcoming five million visitors each year – more than signature parks like Yellowstone and Yosemite!
-Featuring a 184.5 mile towpath, the Park is popular with hikers and bikers, as well as paddlers who enjoy the neighboring Potomac River and its offshoots.
-With over 200 rare and threatened species of plants and animals, over 1,000 historic structures, and a rich history of native cultures, transportation growth, and Civil War conflict, the Park has something to offer everyone!
+The C&O Canal National Historical Park contains over 20,000 acres of historical, natural, and recreational treasures!
+The park annually ranks in the top 20 most visited national parks out of over 430 in the National Park System, with roughly 5 million visitors each year.
+Featuring a 184.5-mile towpath, spanning from Georgetown, in the District of Columbia, to Cumberland, in western Maryland, the park is popular with hikers and bikers, as well as paddlers who enjoy the neighboring Potomac River and its offshoots.
+With opportunities to learn about rare and threatened species of plants and animals, over 1,000 historic structures, and a rich history of native cultures, transportation growth, and Civil War conflict, the park has something to offer everyone!

 You can download our C&O Canal Explorer mobile app for a map of over 600 points of interest, driving directions, and much more!